abilandz/PH8124/Lecture_7/Lecture_7.md

 Note the usage of percentage symbol ```%``` in the first case &mdash; without it, **Bash** would attempt to kill the process with system-wide PID 2.
 Only after the percentage symbol ```%``` is used, **Bash** will interpret the following number as the job number, which is specific and known only to the shell in the current terminal.
 Note also that only the second version can be used from any terminal, as the PID of any job or process is the same in all terminals.
 Later we will see that the command **kill**, despite its terse name, can do much more than mere termination of running jobs.

-We have seen already how we can get the list of all background jobs started from the current terminal with **jobs** command.
+We have already seen how we can get the list of all background jobs started from the current terminal with the **jobs** command.
 With the more general command named **top** we can get the list of all running processes on the computer, from all users, running both in foreground and background.

 After executing in the terminal: